nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

      Authorization: Bearer jwt_token_string
 ```

-Provider systems SHALL respond to oAuth Bearer Token errors inline with [RFC 6750 - section 3.1](https://tools.ietf.org/html/rfc6750#section-3.1).
+Provider systems **MUST** respond to oAuth Bearer Token errors inline with [RFC 6750 - section 3.1](https://tools.ietf.org/html/rfc6750#section-3.1).

 ### JSON Web Tokens (JWT) ###

-- Consumer system SHALL generate a new JWT for each API request containing the claims outlined in the table below.
+- Consumer system **MUST** generate a new JWT for each API request containing the claims outlined in the table below
-- Where the claim contains a FHIR resource the FHIR resource should conform to the GP Connect FHIR resource profiles outlined on the [FHIR Resources](datalibraryaccessRecord.html) page.
+- Where the claim contains a FHIR resource the FHIR resource should conform to the GP Connect FHIR resource profiles outlined on the [FHIR Resources](datalibraryaccessRecord.html) page
   - An exeption to this requirement is that in the `requesting_practitioner` claim the `Practitioner` resource should contain an identifier with the system `"http://fhir.nhs.net/sds-user-id` rather than the system required by the resource profile `http://fhir.nhs.net/Id/sds-user-id`.
 This is required as there was a error during testing and assurance which resulted in the providers validate that the identifier in the resource has the incorrect value, so for consumers to make a successful call the incorrect system value needs to be included.

 | Claim | Priority | Description | Fixed Value | Dynamic Value |